Do I Need a Texas Criminal Defense Attorney?

 Unfortunately, many people who are falsely accused of a crime choose to represent themselves because they mistakenly believe that they do not need a lawyer.
 However, just because you are innocent does not mean that you will not be convicted of the crime.
 You still need to convince the court that you are not guilty.

-An experienced attorney can identify the best defense strategies to prove that you are innocent in your particular situation.
+An experienced attorney can identify the best defense strategies in your situation to prove that you are innocent.

 You Could Go to Jail